gcasalett/dev-env-lite/README.md

   This will install Gulp globally as well as all dependencies for the dev environment.
 The install takes a few minutes, and you have to be connected to the internet.
 Do this only once per project.

-  _note_ You can also use Yarn to run this installation with `yarn install`.
+  **Note:** You can also use Yarn to run this installation with `yarn install`.
 It will run in a fraction of the time.
 Check out [their page](https://code.facebook.com/posts/1840075619545360).

 2. Once ready to code, in the terminal, run Gulp:
   `$ Gulp`